ChadCSong/Unity3DCarGameSample/README.md

 This scene also support mobile touch control, implemented by EasyTouch.

 ## How to Run
 Whole project was uploaded.
-Just import and run.
+Just import it and run.

 Any questions please open new issues, or email me drictly <sackcentury@gmail.com>.
 Pleasure to communicate with each other.